rfukutome/Unbound/README.md

 # Unbound
 This is a prototype of the game Unbound.
 Unbound is a 2D "shoot 'em up" type game.
-The games mechanics will be based around four main characters with different abilities, as well as each characters movement mechanic.

-The game will feature tons of loot: weapons, shields, and helper minions with some collectible items.

-The story is based in a different world controlled through oppression and mind control.
+The game will give the user precise control using a 2D raycast based movement system made from scratch.
+The gun controls are based on a point and click system, where the weapons will shoot wherever the mouse is pointed.

 Here is a screenshot of the latest build with rough sprites.
 ![Alt text](/progressPictures/unbound_v0_2.png?raw=true "Screenshot of build v0")